Lose-weight-quick diets have been around for years. One of the most popular diets today is the keto diet.

 Alternative Weight Loss Strategies

 What should people do instead to lose weight?
-Anderson said the best general idea is to eat a healthy diet and take the weight off slowly.
-She also emphasized patience with the process.
+The best general idea is to eat a healthy diet and take the weight off slowly.
+Be patient with the process.